microsoft/SmartHotel360-Backend/docs/01-setup.md

 In this step you'll create all of the Azure resources required by the demo.
 This consists of an AKS Cluster and an Azure Container Registry (ACR) instance.
 The AKS Cluster is pre-configured to use Microsoft Operations Management Suite (OMS) and Log Analytics to enable the rich Container Health Dashboard capabilities.

-1. Open the `provision\01-aks-create.sh` file in a text editor.
+1. Open the `setup\00-set-vars.sh` file in a text editor.

 1. Set the variables in the script below (the `exports`).

     **Important Note:** The only regions in which AKS and Azure Dev Spaces are currently supported are Canada East and Eaat US.
 So when creating a new AKS cluster for this scenario use either **canadaeast** or **eastus** for the **AKS_REGION** variable.

     ```bash
-    export SPN_PW=<service principal password> \
-    export SPN_CLIENT_ID=<service principal app id> \
     export AKS_SUB=<azure subscription id> \
     export AKS_RG=<resource group name> \
     export AKS_NAME=<AKS cluster name> \
     export ACR_NAME=<Azure Container Registry name> \
-    export AKS_REGION=eastus
+    export AKS_REGION=eastus \
+    export SPN_CLIENT_ID=<service principal app id> \
+    export SPN_PW=<service principal password>
     ```

     Save the file once you're happy with your edits.
+If you open a new instance of your terminal window or close before ending the process, you can re-run `setup/00-set-vars.sh` to reset the environment variables the other scripts will use.

 1. Open a bash terminal.
-CD into the `provision` folder of this repository.
+CD into the `setup` folder of this repository.
 Then run the command below.

     ```bash
     bash 01-aks-create.sh